powercloudsdn/documentation/terms-and-conditions/service-agreement.md

 We reserve the right to refuse or cancel your order if fraud or an unauthorized or illegal transaction is suspected.

 ## Contests, sweepstakes and promotions
-Any contests, sweepstakes or other promotions (collectively, "Promotions") made available through PowerCloud may be governed by rules that are separate from these Terms of Service.
+Any contests, sweepstakes or other promotions (collectively, "Promotions") made available through MikroCloud may be governed by rules that are separate from these Terms of Service.
 If you participate in any Promotions, please review the applicable rules as well as our Privacy Policy.
 If the rules for a Promotion conflict with these Terms of Service, Promotion rules will apply.

 ## Subscriptions
 Some parts of the Service are billed on a subscription basis ("Subscription(s)").
 You will be billed in advance on a recurring and periodic basis ("Billing Cycle").
 Billing cycles will be set depending on the type of subscription plan you select when purchasing a Subscription.

-At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or PowerCloud cancels it.
-You may cancel your Subscription renewal either through your online account management page or by contacting the PowerCloud customer support team at support@mypowercloud.net.
+At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or MikroCloud cancels it.
+You may cancel your Subscription renewal either through your online account management page or by contacting the MikroCloud customer support team at support@mikrocloud.com.

 A valid payment method is required to process the payment for your subscription.
-You shall provide PowerCloud with accurate and complete billing information that may include but not limited to full name, address, state, postal or zip code, telephone number, and a valid payment method information.
-By submitting such payment information, you automatically authorize PowerCloud to charge all Subscription fees incurred through your account to any such payment instruments.
+You shall provide MikroCloud with accurate and complete billing information that may include but not limited to full name, address, state, postal or zip code, telephone number, and a valid payment method information.
+By submitting such payment information, you automatically authorize MikroCloud to charge all Subscription fees incurred through your account to any such payment instruments.

-Should automatic billing fail to occur for any reason, PowerCloud reserves the right to terminate your access to the Service with immediate effect.
+Should automatic billing fail to occur for any reason, MikroCloud reserves the right to terminate your access to the Service with immediate effect.

 ## Free trial
-PowerCloud may, at its sole discretion, offer a Subscription with a free trial for a limited period of time ("Free Trial").
+MikroCloud may, at its sole discretion, offer a Subscription with a free trial for a limited period of time ("Free Trial").

 You may be required to enter your billing information in order to sign up for Free Trial.

-If you enter your billing information when signing up for Free Trial, you will not be charged by PowerCloud until the Free Trial has expired.
+If you enter your billing information when signing up for Free Trial, you will not be charged by MikroCloud until the Free Trial has expired.
 On the last day of Free Trial period, unless you cancelled your Subscription, you will be automatically charged the applicable Subscription fees for the type of Subscription you have selected.

-At any time and without notice, PowerCloud reserves the right to (i) modify Terms of Service of Free Trial offer, or (ii) cancel such Free Trial offer.
+At any time and without notice, MikroCloud reserves the right to (i) modify Terms of Service of Free Trial offer, or (ii) cancel such Free Trial offer.

 ## Fee changes
-PowerCloud, in its sole discretion and at any time, may modify Subscription fees for the Subscriptions.
+MikroCloud, in its sole discretion and at any time, may modify Subscription fees for the Subscriptions.
 Any Subscription fee change will become effective at the end of the then-current Billing Cycle.

-PowerCloud will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.
+MikroCloud will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.

 Your continued use of the service after Subscription fee change comes into effect constitutes your agreement to pay the modified Subscription fee amount.